remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 The line (`systemctl disable systemd-networkd`) is mandatory otherwise your container will not have any IP.

 Your "Service" device, which is a container, is now ready.

-You have to stop the Migration device, click on Export and type, as a New Name : Service and click on the button "Export Device"
+First, stop the "Migration" device.
+Then, click "Export" and enter "Service" as the New Name.
+Finally, click the "Export Device" button.

-On your lab, if you add Service device, you will have a DHCP service for all your devices of your lab.
+You now have a new operating system and a new device called "Service".
+If you decide to add this device to your lab, it will act as a DHCP server.

+The DHCP server is already configured to automatically assign IP addresses to your devices, using the appropriate network settings to provide them with Internet access.

+!!! warning
     In the device menu, remove the "login" option from the control protocols, as users should not edit this VM.

+!!! tips
+    You can rename this "Service" device to "DHCP for internet"

 ![DHCP Service](/images/Administrator/DHCP-service.png)